-Please make sure to check stock availability and lead time with our sales team
+Please make sure to check stock availability & lead times with our sales department.

 Effects of sleep